antoinevlt/Neural-network/README.md

 # Neural-network
 Machine Learning Exercise 4: multi-class classification > neural network to recognize hand-written digits in Octave/Matlab

 The neural network has 3 layers: an input layer, a hidden layer and an output layer.
 Inputs are pixel values of digit images.
 Since the images are of size 20x20, this gives us 400 input layer units (excluding the extra bias unit which always outputs +1).
+Hidden layer has 25 hidden units.
+Output layer has 10 labels, from 1 to 10 (note that "0" was mapped to label 10).

 ================================================
 Files included: